shibasishdas043/Wallpaper-Site/README.md

 # WALLPAPER-SITE
-A Prototype Using HTML, And Tailwind Css Only
+A Prototype Using HTML, And Tailwind CSS Only